saharashahab/Hackathon_Team13/README.md

 8. [License](#license)

 ## Project Overview
 Long hospital wait times delay treatment and lower patient satisfaction.
-Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next.
+Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next. <br /><br />
 The Patient Priority Dashboard was developed to provide a quality control tool for tracking and mitigating wait times for inpatient care while on the hospital floor.
 Based on customer discovery and analyzing a hospital's needs, a six sigma-informed monitoring dashboard displays real-time information about all current inpatients using a standardized scoring system to highlight those requiring the most urgent attention.
 This easy-to-read visualization tool helps doctors manage patient prioritization, ultimately improving hospital operating efficiency and the overall quality of care offered.

 ## Features
 - **Patient Overview Table**: A sortable and interactive table displaying patient information and calculated metrics (wait time since last checked by a doctor, injury severity score, and their priority number).
+- **Display Option Dropdown**: Allows the user to sort displayed data based on calculated metrics.
 - **SPC Chart**: Displays a chart for monitoring wait times with Upper Control Limit (UCL) and Lower Control Limit (LCL) to track process stability.
 - **Color Legend**: A legend for understanding color-coded Priority Scores based on Wait Time.
 - **High Risk Priority Warning**: Flags the number of high-risk patients that should be attended to immediately.
-- **PPk**:
+- **PPk**: Performance process indices that measure whether the current patient priority scores stay within expected specification limits.
-- **PPk expected**:
+- **PPk expected**: Predicted performance process indices after all high-priority patients have been visited.

 ## Setup and Installation